-Roadway System We rely on roads to get to work, school, the store, and many types of roads, in our daily lives.
-The roadway system is made up of many types of roads, we need road We rely on roads to get to work, school, the store, and many other places and it is the only system dedicated to the movement of vehicles.
+Roadway System We rely on roads to get to work, school, the store, and many other places in our daily lives.
+The roadway system is made up of many types of roads, from the road in front of your home to the highway you use to get to work, and it is the only system dedicated to the movement of vehicles.
 It is necessary to have a roadway system that can transport people and goods safely and reliably.
 Austin's roadway system has not kept up historically with the amount of growth our region has experienced.
 More importantly, the roadway system was never built to manage today's population size which continues to grow.
 This insufficient investment in our roadway system and the number of people that use it are largely responsible for the congestion and unreliable travel times we experience today.
 Currently, our roadway system is concentrated north-south along I-35 and MoPac, leaving those needing to travel east/west without adequate connections.
-While we acknowledge that congestion cannot be solved solely by building more roadways, we can take advantage of opportunities to add investments to deal with short-term challenges of congestion and travel times." -Community Member roadway capacity, expand connectivity across Austin, and improve travel time reliability where we can.
+While we acknowledge that congestion cannot be solved solely by building more roadways, we can take advantage of opportunities to add roadway capacity, expand We need road investments to deal with short-term challenges of congestion and travel times." -Community Member connectivity across Austin, and improve travel time reliability where we can.
 Leveraging funding for strategic investments at capacity bottlenecks in the roadway system will help manage congestion on a strained system.
 Indicators and Targets